-She was named to Crain’s Cleveland Business Forty under 40 in 2007, and was honored with the YWCA Woman of Professional Excellence award.
+She was named to Crain's Cleveland Business Forty under 40 in 2007, and was honored with the YWCA Woman of Professional Excellence award.
 She is a graduate of the Leadership Cleveland class of 2009.
-In 2010, she was honored with the American Marshall Memorial Fellowship by the German Marshall Fund, an international public policy organization dedicated to promoting better understanding and cooperation between North America and Europe on transatlantic and global issues.
-She currently serves as the German Marshall Fund’s Cleveland co-chair and hosts European leaders in the city annually.
+In 2010, she was honored with the American Marshall Memorial Fellowship by the German Marshall Fund, and currently serves as their Cleveland co-chair hosting European leaders in the city annually.

-Carpenter earned her B.A. magna cum laude from Kent State University in political science and women’s studies, and her Masters in Strategic Public Relations from George Washington University.
-She serves on the Boards of the Cleveland Foundation, the Greater Cleveland Food Bank as Vice Chair, the Gordon Square Arts District and Cleveland Public Theatre, where she previously served as President.
+Carpenter earned her B.A. magna cum laude from Kent State University in political science and women's studies, and her Masters in Strategic Public Relations from George Washington University.
+She currently serves as vice chair of the Greater Cleveland Food Bank.
+A past board member of the Cleveland Leadership Center, she still chairs its Leadership Cleveland advisory committee.
+She previously served as the president of the board of Cleveland Public Theatre, one of the anchors of the Gordon Square Arts District.

 Inajo Davis ChappellBoard of Directors